jonathan-odonnell/milestone-project-4/testing.md

     - Outcome: Pass

-14. In the newsletter sign up field, enter an invalid email address, click on the arrow button and verify that the form does not submit and shows the invalid input error message.
+14. Verify that when the user enters an invalid email address in the newsletter sign up field and clicks on the arrow button, the form does not submit and the invalid input error message appears.

     - Outcome: Pass

 15. Enter a valid value in the newsletter sign up field and click the arrow button.
-Verify that the form submits, the email address is added to the newsletter sign ups database and the HTML is dynamically updated to show a message thanking the user for signing up to the newsletter.
+Verify that the form submits, the email address is added to the database and the HTML is dynamically updated to show a message thanking the user for signing up to the newsletter.

     - Outcome: Pass